-Written by Nicola Mountfort (Pastoral Leadership student, Eastgate Baptist Church)
+Written by Nicola Mountfort (Pastoral Leadership student, Eastview Baptist Church)

 Arriving at Te Whetū-o-Te Rangi marae, we were a group of a few friends and many strangers.
 We were about to embark upon the pōwhiri, a process of weaving together the tangata whenua and ourselves, the manuhiri.

 The kaikaranga from the marae initiated this ceremonial ‘weaving’ process.
 She called, and our kaikaranga responded.
 Their voices mingled eerily and beautifully with aroha and emotion as they exchanged greetings, explained our presence and purpose, and payed respect to our ancestors.
 We were welcomed to enter, so we slowly advanced together onto the marae, led by our kaikaranga, and sat in our assigned seats.

 Then began several whaikōrero, spoken in a tauutuutu pattern, alternating back and forth from hosts to visitors.
 Like a new mat, a whāriki, being woven, stories were being entwined, slowly and patiently.
 Each whaikōrero was followed by a waiata, with voices woven together in complementary song.

 Our koha was duly presented to the tangata whenua at the culmination of the whaikōrero, showing our gratitude at the hospitality we were about to receive.
 Then we threaded our way to individually and physically greet the tangata whenua with hongi, the weaving of breath, and with harirū, shaking of hands.